Are you looking for some fun ideas for a preschool space theme? Check out this Mars Invitation to Create Process Art Experience.

 - What materials did the child choose to use?

 - What intentional techniques did you see him use to make designs?

 The little guy was so excited when he saw the sand that came in today’s daily discovery bag and couldn’t wait to get started.

-He seemed to work in layers adding sand and glue and then a little more of each.
+He seemed to work on his mars invitation to create in layers adding sand and glue and then a little more of each.
 He did this over and over again until he was totally satisfied with what he was doing.

 I love that I can inspire him with only a few basic things that we already have around the house.
 That’s just one of the reasons that the invitation to create experiences are so awesome.

 Don’t forget to check back if you’re interested in seeing what we’re up to with our Blast Off to Space theme.
 And if you missed our preschool space post, you can check it out here.

 Looking for more insight & inspiration?
 Here are the top 10 most popular posts from The Keeper of the Memories.
 You’re definitely not going to want to miss these!

 As a Mother Goose Time blog ambassador, I receive the Mother Goose Time Preschool curriculum in exchange for my honest and authentic stories resulting from our personal experiences.
 As always, my opinions on awesome stuff for little kids are 100% my own.
 Keep in mind that all preschoolers do things in their own time and on their own terms.
 What one is ready for, another might not be.
 Please use your best mama judgement when planning activities for your little kids. #mgtblogger

 Mother Goose Time | Facebook | Twitter | Pinterest | Instagram